Dough133 Assembly: Building a DIY Sourdough Proofer

 The main items which need to be purchased, along with a link and approximate prices as of September 2024:

-I use JLCPCB3 to make my circuit boards.
-I generate Gerber files in KiCAD, upload these in a zip file to the JLCPCB web site, then order the boards.
+I used JLCPCB3 to make this circuit board.
+I generated Gerber files in KiCAD, uploaded these in a zip file to the JLCPCB web site, then ordered the boards.

 I haven’t yet tried having my boards assembled by the PCB manufacturer.
 I still assemble them myself.